 The Water Survey of Canada (WSC) branch of Environment Canada operated two streamflow monitoring stations in the Kitsault project area, though both are now deactivated.
 This included one station on Patsy Creek that operated from 1987 to 1996, and one station on Lime Creek that operated from 1976 to 1996.
-These stations had average annual unit runoff values of 45.7 l/s/km2 and 47.0 l/s/km2, respectively.
+These stations had average annual unit runoff values of 45.7 l/s/km and 47.0 l/s/km, respectively.
 The data from these WSC stations form the primary basis for the hydrological analysis presented herein.

 Streamflow data are currently being collected at four monitoring stations at the Kitsault site.
-There is one station installed on each of Clary Creek and Patsy Creek, and two stations installed on Lime Creek.
-Water level is recorded at each of these stations at 15 minute intervals based on measurements from submerged pressure transducers.
+There is one station installed on Clary Creek, one on Patsy Creek, and two on Lime Creek.
+Water level is recorded at each of these stations at 10 minute intervals based on measurements from submerged pressure transducers.
 The locations of the past and present site stations are shown on Figure 2.1, and the stations' characteristics are summarized in Table 3.1.
 The catchment boundaries of Clary Creek, Patsy Creek, and Lime Creek are shown on Figure 3.1.

 The streamflow station on Clary Creek (CCK-H1) is located upstream of Clary Lake, and monitors flow near the proposed location of the northeast tailings embankment.
 This station was installed in May 2010.
 The station on Patsy Creek (PCK-H1) was installed in late 2009, and monitors flow upstream of the confluence of Patsy Creek and Lime Creek.
 The Upper Lime Creek station (LCK-H1) was installed in 2009, and is located a short distance downstream of the confluence of the Patsy Creek confluence.
 The Lower Lime Creek station (LCK-H2) was originally installed in 2008, and then reinstalled in late 2009.
 Some data from the original installation has been lost.
-Rating curves for each of these stations are currently being developed but require additional information that is being collected with ongoing field work.
-It is anticipated that these rating curves will be complete at the end of the 2010 field season, at which time data from these stations will be analysed in more depth.
+The locations of all the active project streamflow stations are shown on Figure 2.1.
+All the stations are removed for the winter season.